-A recent study by FES explored the particular dynamics of political feminism in modern Thailand (link to the study in English and Thai).
+A recent study by FES explored the particular dynamics of political feminism in modern Thailand (<link news political-feminism-and-the-womens-movement-in-thailand external-link>link to the study in English and Thai).

 Working from this stocktaking exercise, FES is launching a focused programme to bring together the diverse threads of national initiatives in this complex field.
 Another project will consist of a magazine oriented towards popular culture, to bring discussions around feminism out of the academic and political arenas, and into the everyday lives of young Thai women.